 Counseling before marriage presents an opportunity for couples to address potential conflict areas in their relationship.
 It enables couples to prevent petty issues from becoming a crisis and also helps them recognize their expectations from each other in the marriage.

 Premarital counseling is usually provided by a licensed therapist, or in some cases, even religious institutes offer premarital counseling.

 While answering your questions before marriage, a pre-marriage counselor may help you reach an agreement over problematic issues and establish open and honest communication with each other.

 This is because your answers give the therapist more insight into you as individuals and as a couple.
 Plus, they open up communication about issues that will be a part of married life.

 Pre-marriage counseling questions categories

 This category of premarital counseling questions is where the couple examine the emotional strength of their relationship and how compatible they are on an emotional level.
 Marriages with strong emotional compatibility thrive as the spouses comprehend each other’s emotional needs.

 Pre-marriage questions about communication help a couple realize how they would reciprocate to their partner’s exchange of emotion, desires, and beliefs.
 Furthermore, answering these premarital questions aids them in resolving any past, present or future conflicts.

 Many people compromise their career aspirations for the sake of their marriage.
 However, it impedes their personal and professional growth.
-Couples who fail to understand how demanding their career can be, often find themselves fighting and arguing with each other.
+Couples who fail to understand how demanding their career can be, often find themselves fighting and arguing with each other later on.

 Financial planning before marriage might help you save some time and money and asking each other money-related questions to answer before marriage will help you and your partner prepare for any unexpected crisis.